| Reflection on This War - One Year Later By - March 22, 2004 It has now been one year since I first began writing the piece that

 major questions about the character of the leadership promoting what was

+obviously a giant set of lies.
 Are we to blindly follow whoever gets into office (through a disputed

 election no less)?
 Is that how this is supposed to work?
 I don't think